-- Extremely positive reports from Trinity and graduate outcomes have confirmed DaDA funding for 2023/24. - · A gold rating by TEF (Teaching Excellence Framework). - · We are accredited by the Council for Dance, Drama and Musical Theatre. - · We are a founder member of the Federation of Drama Schools.

-· Our provision meets the guidelines set by Equity and Spotlight for conservatoire training.
+- Extremely positive reports from City St George's University, Trinity and graduate outcomes have confirmed DaDA funding for 2024/25. - During our Ofsted inspection (DADA HE Provision) we received "Outstanding" in all areas November 2024. - We are accredited by the Council for Dance, Drama and Musical Theatre. - We are a founder member of the Federation of Drama Schools. - Our provision meets the guidelines set by Equity and Spotlight for conservatoire training.